OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/linear_regression/README.md

 ## Before using

+- Make sure to adjust the number of files `Data_node_call_lin-reg_k.R` according to the number of nodes, and make sure to change the value of `manualk` to the node number.
+- To start over, it is important to delete all "output" files.
+- The code currently works only with complete data.
+Should that not be the case, the main algorithm will save a copy of your original data (`Backup_Data_Incomplete_k.csv`) and will also save a new .csv file (`Data_node_k.csv`) that contains all complete rows of the original data.
+As such, it will be as if you were running a complete case analysis.
-***OF NOTE, this is PURELY to demonstrate the feasibility of distributed linear regressions.
+- ***OF NOTE, this is PURELY to demonstrate the feasibility of distributed linear regressions.
 The code here has NOT been optimised NOR made secure in a significant way.
 A thorough review NEEDS to be undertaken before using this code in any production/research project.***

 ## Data requirements